Pro-Pose: Unpaired Full-Body Portrait Synthesis via Canonical UV Maps: Method

 \subsection{Overview and Problem Formulation}

-The fundamental goal is to generate an image, $\mathbf{A}_{\mathbf{p}}$, of a specific person in a novel target pose $\mathbf{p}$ (represented as a SMPL-X~\cite{Pavlakos2019SMPLX} rendering).
+The fundamental goal is to generate an image, $\mathbf{A}_{\mathbf{p}}$, of a specific person in a novel target pose $\mathbf{p}$ (represented as a SMPL-X~\cite{Pavlakos2019SMPLX} rendering), \textit{standardized into minimal Base Clothing (BC) -- a black sleeveless tank top and shorts}.
+This canonicalization strips away source-garment occlusions while preserving the subject's identity, body shape, and skin appearance.
 Given a single reference image $\mathbf{I}_{\mathbf{p}'}$ of that person in a source pose $\mathbf{p}'$, we formulate this as a conditional generation problem:

 where $f_\theta$ is the parameterized model we aim to learn.